AAPA Black Belt ECG CME Package

 - The importance of address potassium.
 Causes of metabolic acidosis with the mnemonic KUSSMAL.
 ECG changes with hyperkalemia.
 How to treat hyperkalemia and the methods of lowering potassium.

-DVD 4 – Blue Belt
+Video 4 – Blue Belt

 - Causes of A.Fib.
 3 caveats to diagnosing A.Fib.
 How do emboli relate to A. Fib?
 Treatment of A. Fib.
 Discussion on the CHADS2 Score.